Bit-Flare/Worldforge/System Doc.md

 [Props originate in Return to the Stars by Festive Ninja](https://msabalau.itch.io/return-to-the-stars-rpg)

 ## Magic System Options
--5E Style
+- 5E Style
-	Effective refresh allows for modular spells
+	- Effective refresh allows for modular spells
-	or a variant of borrowed power [Fate System Toolkit, pg 132] -"Magic" Skill
+	- or a variant of borrowed power [Fate System Toolkit, pg 132]
+- "Magic" Skill
--Add a caster aspect/stunt, then use regular skills depending on the magical task -Channeling [Fate System Toolkit, pg 131]
+- Add a caster aspect/stunt, then use regular skills depending on the magical task
+- Channeling [Fate System Toolkit, pg 131]
+- Runes [Fate Plus Vikings, pg 27]

 Spells are roughly stunts.
-Spell level is equivalent to their effective refresh Characters have a magic stress track.
+Spell level is equivalent to their effective refresh

+Characters have a magic stress track.
 To cast a spell, a character has to take stress equal to the spell level.
 Upcasting is just requires taking more stress

 Magic Stress is just stress, and is recovered at the end of the scene.
 Consequently stress tracks have less stress then a caster would be able to cast in a single day

 To use magic, characters have to take an aspect describing their magic and its origin, and spend a refresh point to take “[magic type]-caster” Extra

 Magic is either derived from a magic skill or from specific skills based on the source of magic?
-(Roughly: Bard=Lore/Performance, Wizard=Arcana, Cleric/Paladin=Religion, Druid/Ranger=Nature, Psionic/Sorcerer=Will, Warlock=Contacts, exceptions are always possible, if not common among PC’s)
+(Roughly: Bard=Lore/Performance, Wizard=Arcana, Cleric/Paladin=Religion,

+Druid/Ranger=Nature, Psionic/Sorcerer=Will, Warlock=Contacts, exceptions are always possible, if not common among PC’s)

 Characters have a magic stress track.
 When casting spells, stress is taken - either based on  the power of the spell-stunt directly or the difference between a roll/skill value for the spell and the power of the spell-stunt (which can lead to more powerful characters not needing to spend stress for lower level spells) - unsure which.
 Normally stress steps down one box after every scene, except for pact-casters which gain them all back?